The Surprising Way To Learn Anything You Want To From Any Expert

 Why You Shouldn’t Buy Online Courses Ever Again

-I’m about to make my own course, so I’m not just saying this out of spite.
+I’ve made my own online course myself, so I’m not just saying this out of spite.

 You shouldn’t buy courses ever again (including mine) because many times the entree is already on the table in front of you.

 I figured out how to write a self-published ebook by reading Jeff Goins’ first book on Amazon.
 I saw how many pages he wrote, what it looked like on the inside, and how much sheer knowledge he dropped on everybody.